 Another reason is because of the phosphor screen within the image intensification tube.
 Visible light in all its wavelengths enter the objective lens and through the tube as photons.
 Passing through the photocathode, they're converted to electrons.
 At this stage, wavelengths (color) hasn't been preserved.
 The electrons are then hurled towards the phosphor screen and the energy of the impact causes the phosphor to glow - a luminescence effect.
 Converting back into photons, you now have a green image of your target scene.

 Yes!
 This is new tech known as White Phosphor Technology (WPT).
 As you can tell, white phosphor is used versus the traditional green.
-You now have NV in black and white.
-But, there’s more to it than just the color of your target scene.
+You now have night vision in black and white.
+But, there's more to it than just the color of your target scene.

-White phosphor screens are normally seen in upper Gen 3 scopes that typically have better quality and materials used to construct the NV device.
+White phosphor screens are normally seen in upper Gen 3 scopes that typically have better quality and materials used to construct the night vision device.
 The result is superior image quality with a high degree of detail, resolution, and contrast than what a green phosphor image can provide.
-Even though human eyes are more sensitive to green hues, the unprecedented quality of WPT makes for fast target acquisition, positive identification, and a NV experience that can’t be compared.
+Even though human eyes are more sensitive to green hues, the unprecedented quality of WPT makes for fast target acquisition, positive identification, and a night-vision experience that can't be compared.

 The removal of the film also greatly improves resolution, sensitivity, and overall performance with less halo and blooming effects.

-Put simply, SNR measures how much system “noise” interferes with the ability to have NV in the dark.
-Evidently, it’s a vital factor that interprets the overall performance of image intensification.
+Put simply, SNR measures how much system "noise" interferes with the ability to have night vision in the dark.
+Evidently, it's a vital factor that interprets the overall performance of image intensification.
 A high SNR value indicates better resolution, contrast, and clarity.
-SNR values have been standardized, so it’s safe to expect the same level of SNR quality among manufacturers.
-Look for a NV device with a SNR value of a minimum of 21, and go higher if you can afford it.
+SNR values have been standardized, so it's safe to expect the same level of SNR quality among manufacturers.
+Look for a night vision device with a SNR value of a minimum of 21, and go higher if you can afford it.

-High-end Gen 3 NV scopes may have an auto-gated or pinnacle feature.
-This indicates the device’s superior ability to function even under dynamic lighting conditions and during the day.
-The NV device automatically and rapidly turns itself on and shuts off to constantly improve image quality.
+High-end Gen 3 night-vision scopes may have an auto-gated or pinnacle feature.
+This indicates the device's superior ability to function even under dynamic lighting conditions and during the day.
+The night vision device automatically and rapidly turns itself on and shuts off to constantly improve image quality.

-Non-gated NV scopes are susceptible to blooming, halo, and blurred image quality when artificial light is present.
+Non-gated night vision scopes are susceptible to blooming, halo, and blurred image quality when artificial light is present.
 Also, non-gated scopes can be ruined by bright daylight.

 However, a manual gain control can provide even finer adjustments for your image when you feel an image is over or underexposed.
 Manual gain is a premium feature.

-This is a recent development in the NV industry.
-They’re similar to NV scopes as they provide the ability to see in the dark.
-However, a built-in chip and IR illuminator are used in a digital NV scope.
+This is a recent development in the night-vision industry.
+They're similar to night vision scopes as they provide the ability to see in the dark.
+However, a built-in chip and IR illuminator are used in a digital night vision scope.
 The chip amplifies light emitted by the IR and provides an image.
-Digital scopes can also provide real-time video recording, can be used in any lighting condition (day, night, dynamic conditions), and can offer various electronic features such as rangefinding, ballistic data, and more.
+Digital night vision monoculars and scopes can also provide real-time video recording, can be used in any lighting condition (day, night, dynamic conditions), and can offer various electronic features such as rangefinding, ballistic data, and more.

-IR illuminators are typically built-in on a Gen 1 NV scope, however, they can be built-in, mounted, or attached to aid higher-gen scopes.
-They emit and focus infrared light on the target scene to help the NV device when there isn’t enough ambient light available to produce an image.
-Infrared light can’t be detected by the human eye, so it’s invisible to detect.
-However, other NV users are able to detect you due to the IR illuminator.
+IR illuminators are typically built-in on a Gen 1 night vision scope, however, they can be built-in, mounted, or attached to aid higher-gen scopes.
+They emit and focus infrared light on the target scene to help the night vision device when there isn't enough ambient light available to produce an image.
+Infrared light can't be detected by the human eye, so it's invisible to detect.
+However, other night-vision users are able to detect you due to the IR illuminator.

-IR illuminators are detectable by other NV devices, so they may not be the first option if being covert to other NV users is of import.
+IR illuminators are detectable by other night vision devices, so they may not be the first option if being covert to other night vision users is of import.
 However, IR illuminators provide a supplementary light source in dark buildings, shaded areas, heavy timber, and anywhere when moon and starlight is unavailable.

 Yes!
-It’s absolutely legal to buy and own NV devices.
-However, certain restrictions are implemented when it comes to use of NV gear for hunting.
-Each state within the United States has restrictions specific to NV gear with a weapon.
-It’s your responsibility as a consumer and user of a NV device with a weapon to learn the laws and adhere to them.
+It's absolutely legal to buy and own night-vision devices.
+However, certain restrictions are implemented when it comes to use of night vision gear for hunting.
+Each state within the United States has restrictions specific to night vision gear with a weapon.
+It's your responsibility as a consumer and user of a night vision device with a weapon to learn the laws and adhere to them.

 This is a loaded question, and you will have to check with the manufacturer to stay in compliance with United States laws.
-There are many NV scopes restricted from export, gifting, sales, and transfers to a foreign country outside of the United States or to a non-U.S. citizen.
-These NV devices include Gen 2, Gen 2+, and Gen 3 and other variations.
-All exports of NV devices are controlled by the U.S. Department of State Office of Defense Trade Controls, and/or the U.S. Department of Commerce in accordance with the U.S. International Traffic in Arms Regulations (ITAR).
+There are many night vision scopes restricted from export, gifting, sales, and transfers to a foreign country outside of the United States or to a non-U.S. citizen.
+These night vision devices include Gen 2, Gen 2+, and Gen 3 and other variations.
+All exports of night vsion devices are controlled by the U.S. Department of State Office of Defense Trade Controls, and/or the U.S. Department of Commerce in accordance with the U.S. International Traffic in Arms Regulations (ITAR).